 Cost-benefit analyses for climate mitigation in urban settings that do not account for health may underestimate the potential cost savings and benefits (Hess et al. 2020).
 The net health benefits of controlling air pollution as part of climate mitigation efforts could reach trillions of dollars annually, depending on the air quality policies adopted globally (Markandya et al. 2018; Scovronick et al. 2019b).
 Air pollution reductions resulting from meeting the Paris Agreement targets were estimated to provide health co-benefits-to-mitigation ratios of between 1.4 and 2.5 (Markandya et al. 2018).
-In Asia, the benefit of air pollution reduction through mitigation measures were estimated to reduce premature mortality by 0.79 million, with an associated health benefit of USD2.8 trillion versus mitigation costs of USD840 billion, equating to 6% and 2% of GDP, respectively (Xie et al. 2018).
-Similarly, stabilizing radiative forcing to 3.4 W/m2 in South Korea could cost USD1.3-8.5 billion in 2050 and could lead to a USD23.5 billion cost reduction from the combined benefits of avoided premature mortality, health expenditures, and lost work hours (Kim et al. 2020).
-The health cobenefits related to physical exercise and reduced air pollution largely offset the costs of implementing low CO2 emitting urban mobility strategies in three Austrian cities (Wolkinger et al. 2018).
+In Asia, the benefit of air pollution reduction through mitigation measures was estimated to reduce premature mortality by 0.79 million, with an associated health benefit of USD2.8 trillion versus mitigation costs of USD840 billion, equating to 6% and 2% of GDP, respectively (Xie et al. 2018).
+Similarly, stabilising radiative forcing to 3.4 W m-2 in South Korea could cost USD1.3-8.5 billion in 2050 and could lead to a USD23.5 billion cost reduction from the combined benefits of avoided premature mortality, health expenditures, and lost work hours (Kim et al. 2020).
+The health co-benefits related to physical exercise and reduced air pollution largely offset the costs of implementing low-CO2-emitting urban mobility strategies in three Austrian cities (Wolkinger et al. 2018).

-Just in the United States of America, over the next 50 years, a 2°C pathway could prevent roughly 4.5 million premature deaths, about 3.5 million hospitalizations and emergency room visits, and approximately 300 million lost workdays (Shindell 2020).
+Just in the USA, over the next 50 years, a 2°C pathway could prevent roughly 4.5 million premature deaths, about 3.5 million hospitalisations and emergency room visits, and approximately 300 million lost workdays (Shindell 2020).
 The estimated yearly benefits of USD700 billion were more than the estimated cost of the energy transition.

-3.7.6 Biodiversity (land and water)
+3.7.6 Biodiversity (Land and Water)

-Biodiversity covers Life Below Water (SDG 14) and Life On Land (SDG 15).
-Ecosystem services are relevant to the goals of Zero Hunger (SDG 2), Good Health and Well Being (SDG 3), Clean Water and Sanitation (SDG 6) and Responsible Consumption and Production (SDG 12), as well as being essential to human existence (Díaz et al. 2019).
+Biodiversity covers life below water (SDG 14) and life on land (SDG 15).
+Ecosystem services are relevant to the goals of zero hunger (SDG 2), good health and well-being (SDG 3), clean water and sanitation (SDG 6) and responsible consumption and production (SDG 12), as well as being essential to human existence (IPBES 2019).

-3.7.6.1.1 Terrestrial and freshwater aquatic ecosystems
+Terrestrial and freshwater aquatic ecosystems

-Climate change is a major driver of species extinction and terrestrial and freshwater ecosystems destruction (see WGII Chapter 2) (high confidence).
+Climate change is a major driver of species extinction and terrestrial and freshwater ecosystems destruction (high confidence) (AR6 WGII Chapter 2).
 Analysis shows that approximately half of all species with long-term records have shifted their ranges in elevation and about two thirds have advanced their timing of spring events (Parmesan and Hanley 2015).
-Under 3.2 °C warming, 49% of insects, 44% of plants and 26% of vertebrates are projected to be at risk of extinction.
+Under 3.2°C warming, 49% of insects, 44% of plants and 26% of vertebrates are projected to be at risk of extinction.
 At 2°C, this falls to 18% of insects, 16% of plants and 8% of vertebrates and at 1.5°C, to 6% of insects, 8% of plants and 4% of vertebrates (Warren et al. 2018).
 Incidents of migration of invasive species, including pests and diseases, are also attributable to climate change, with negative impacts on food security and vector-borne diseases.
 Moreover, if climate change reduces crop yields, cropland may expand - a primary driver of biodiversity loss - in order to meet food demand (Molotoks et al. 2020).
 Land restoration and halting land degradation under all mitigation scenarios has the potential for synergy between mitigation and adaptation.